 Lenovo offers a standard limited warranty, meaning everything in the box is protected from manufacturing defects up to a year from the date of purchase.Our Take

 Star Wars: Jedi Challenges is a fun, casual way for Star Wars fans and kids to stay engaged as they wait for the next film installment.
-Gameplay can get repetitive, but it holds a decent amount of replay value.
+Gameplay can get repetitive, but Disney has done a fantastic job adding new content, and all the game modes hold a decent amount of replay value.

 Are there better alternatives?